nimo-labs/forgejo-host/README.md

 `./build.sh`

+`docker-compose up -d`

+User a web browser to navigate to `https://<myserverip>:3000` and finish the setup process.
+For DB type, ensure that SQLite is selected.

+Once the setup process has finished and you are able to login...

 << edit gitea/custom/conf/app.ini to add :
 ```
 [actions]
 ENABLED = true
 ```
 to the end of the file >>>

-`docker-compose up -d`

-User a web browser to navigate to `https://<myserverip>:3000` and finish the setup process.
-For DB type, ensure that SQLite is selected.
+Then restart the Forgejo container `docker-compose down && docker-compose up`

 ## Build the base runner container